Licensure for Michigan

 - In order to protect public health and safety, Medical Nutrition Therapy and other complex nutrition care services should only be provided by qualified individuals with the education, training and experience necessary to ensure safe and effective care.

-- With numerous and often-changing sources of nutrition advice and opinions purporting to be able to treat a wide variety of ailments, it can be very challenging for individuals with particular diseases or conditions to determine who they can turn to or who they cannot rely on for competent, safe, and appropriate advice and will not result in worsening health, diminished quality of life or increased health care costs.
+- With numerous and often-changing sources of nutrition advice and opinions purporting to be able to treat a wide variety of ailments, it can be very challenging for individuals with particular diseases or conditions to determine who they can turn to or who they can rely on for competent, safe, and appropriate advice that will not result in worsening health, diminished quality of life or increased health care costs.

-- Licensure enables Michigan consumers to easily identify those individuals Michigan recognizes as qualified providers of nutrition care services and whether an individual iseligible to provide Medical Nutrition Therapy.
+- Licensure enables Michigan consumers to easily identify those individuals Michigan recognizes as qualified providers of nutrition care services and whether an individual is eligible to provide Medical Nutrition Therapy.

 - Allows for collaboration with other licensed health professionals (SLPs, exercise physiologists, etc.) to further strengthen and protect public health.